Rishi-11-2/Algorithms/README.md

 # Algorithms

-Various Algorithms and their Implementations
+Various Cool  Algorithms and their Implementations